Fredolx/open-tv/README.md

 - ~~Xtream support~~ (Partially completed)
 - ~~Providing better support for bad streams~~
+- Add more stream caching options
+- Add custom configurations for specific channels
 - Publishing on Flathub

 ## Prerequisites
 The app both depends on mpv and ffmpeg. ffmpeg is a depedency of mpv on all package managers.
-On Fedora you will need to add rpmfusion.
+On Fedora you will need to add rpmfusion and on OpenSUSE you will need to install codecs with opi beforehand.

-The Windows build **comes with mpv included**, but you may still install mpv from a package manager of your choice to always have the latest version installe
+The Windows build **comes with mpv included**, but you should still install mpv from a package manager of your choice to always have the latest version installed

 ```
 sudo dnf install mpv #Fedora
+sudo zypper install mpv #OpenSUSE
 sudo pacman -Syu mpv #Arch
 sudo apt install mpv #Debian/Ubuntu
 scoop install mpv # Windows
 choco install mpv # Windows alternative
 ```

 The .deb package should include mpv as a dependency but [due to a bug in electron forge it's not working](https://github.com/electron/forge/issues/3127).
 So install it manually alongside ffmpeg if you want full functionality on Ubuntu/Debian.

-## Contribute
+## Feedback
-Submit a PR anytime if you find something to improve.
-There may also be some suggestions in the issues.
-I'm not the most expert Javascript/NodeJS guy so you will certainly find some little things to fix.
+Feel free to submit any kind of feedback by creating a new issue.

 ## Install
 You can install the latest version from [Releases](https://github.com/Fredolx/open-tv/releases/)